Media & the Law Seminar

 Friday, April 3 | 8 a.m. - 4:15 p.m.

 7 CLE hours, including 2 hour of ethics (Anticipating)

 We are still in the planning stages for the seminar.
 Once we have more information on total CLE hours, we will update this site.

 A block of rooms has been reserved at the Kansas City Marriott Downtown, 200 West 12th Street, Kansas City, Missouri.
 Rooms will be released at 5 p.m.
 (CST) March 12, 2020.
 After that date, room availability and rate cannot be guaranteed.
 To receive the special seminar rate of $164, please reserve online or by calling 816-421-6800 and mention that you are attending the Media and the Law Seminar.

 Location & Parking

-The Sheraton Kansas City Hotel at Crown Center offers valet parking for $26 a day or self-parking for $19 a day to hotel guests.
-For those participants commuting to the seminar, the hotel can validate 3 hours of complimentary parking.
-The parking garage is managed by an independent company, not the Sheraton.
+The Kansas City Marriott Downtown offers valet parking for $26 a day or self-parking for $20 a day to hotel guests.
+For those not staying at the hotel the hourly rate is $4.00 with a $20.00 cap (rates are subject to change).
+The parking garage is managed by an independent company, not the Marriott.